Yangon, Myanmar

 The new capital assumed itself as the biggest urban aberration in Southeast Asia.
 In exotic and decadent Yangon, since then, little or nothing has changed.

-Yangon (or Rangoon): Wandering through the True Old Capital
+Yangon (or Rangoon): A Stroll Through the True Capital

 We fled from the clutches of a terrible jet lag.